Clarabrgnz/practical-programming-in-chemistry-exercises/Lecture05/README.md

 This can be done as follows:

-1. In your terminal, navigate to your personal `<username>/ppchem` repository on your computer.
+1. In your terminal, navigate to your personal `ppchem` repository on your computer.
+This will be in the folder you created in a previous exercise, for example at `~/git/ppchem/`.
-1. Make sure you have activated your environment: `conda activate ppchem`
+1. Make sure you have activated your conda environment (which is probably also called "ppchem"!): `conda activate ppchem`
 1. Install matplotlib as follows: `pip install matplotlib`
 1. Create a new branch: `git checkout -b update-env`
 1. Export the environment file: `conda env export > env.yml`
 1. Inspect the changes to the environment file compared to the last commit.
 This can be done by running `git diff env.yml`.
 Use your arrow keys to scroll.
 There may be a few changes, but most importantly you should see a line like: `+ - matplotlib==3.8.3`.
 This tells us that, relative to the last commit, matplotlib has been installed in the environment, at version number `3.8.3`.
 Press `q` to quit the git diff viewer.
 1. Add the changes: `git add env.yml`
 1. Commit them with a meaningful message: `git commit -m "Updated environment to include matplotlib"`
-1. Push to your fork.
+1. Push to your repository.
 As the remote doesn't yet know that we have created the branch `update-env` locally, we need to push with: `git push --set-upstream origin update-env`

 Navigate to your repository on Github, at URL:
 `https://github.com/<username>/ppchem`.
 You should